Sharon-B/Recipe-Box/TESTING.md

 ### Categories:

-* A list of available categories is displayed, with delete/edit buttons for each
+* A list of available categories is displayed, with delete/edit buttons for each.

 ### Delete/ Edit Buttons:

-* Display for each category listed
+* Display for each category listed.

 * Buttons highlight on hover.